IBM/network-config-analyzer/smt_experiments/README.md

 - Z3ProductSetDNF is very slow.
 It takes ~1700 seconds for a `contained_in` operation
 that takes 0.002 for CanonicalHyperCubeSet, with #dims=3, #cubes=4.

+## realistic_samples experiment
+### contained_in
+- There are a lot of points in the graph.
+- It appears that in most places, Z3ProductSet and CanonicalHyperCubeSet perform quite similarly, but, in many instances Z3ProductSet takes significantly longer to run.
+- The longest time for Z3ProductSet is ~45 seconds.
+- The longest time for CanonicalHyperCubeSet is ~5 seconds.

+### creation_and_emptiness
+- In most cases, Z3 and CanonicalHyperCubeSet take similar time to run.
+- It appears that in some cases, CanonicalHyperCubeSet takes significantly more time than Z3ProductSet.
+- There is one sample, with id ~35 where Z3ProductSet takes significantly more time than CanonicalHyperCubeSet.
+- The longest time that CanonicalHyperCubeSet takes is ~7 seconds.
+- The longest time that Z3ProductSet takes is ~11 seconds.

+### equivalence
+- most points are pretty close to 0 seconds, but, Z3ProductSet clearly takes more time than CanonicalHyperCubeSet, in many points.
+- The longest time for Z3ProductSet is around 25 seconds.
+- The longest time for CanonicalHyperCubeSet is around 0 seconds.

 # Ideas:
 - [ ] (priority) presentation (30 min).